-The maximum limit the ball can go towards the target is the range of ball.
-Range for any projectile motion is the maximum distance covered in horizontal direction so the distance from the slingshot towards the ball will be the range covered by the ball.
+The maximum limit the ball can go towards the target to hit it.
+The range of ball is range for any projectile motion is the maximum distance covered in horizontal direction.
+So the distance from the slingshot towards the ball will be the range and it will be covered by the ball.